 Your guide to holiday card grammar

-Casual communication is great – it helps families, friends and coworkers bond and build relationships.
-But don’t confuse informality with laxness!
-Formal rules of grammar still apply, and it’s important to follow them during the holidays when your cards, invitations and thank-you notes will be seen by customers and vendors alike.
+Casual communication is great – it helps families, friends and coworkers bond and build relationships, especially in times when you can't be together in real life.
+But don’t confuse informality with laziness!
+Formal rules of grammar still apply (especially to holiday cards), and it’s important to follow them during the holidays when your cards, invitations, and thank-you notes will be seen by customers and vendors alike.

-Here are a few tips for making sure your holiday cards are in top shape – grammatically speaking.
+Here are a few Christmas card grammar tips for making sure your holiday cards are in top shape – grammatically speaking.

 Many people struggle with pluralizing their last name.
 Some add extra letters or an errant apostrophe.